lashford/modern-web-template/tutorial/index.md

      }
    ```

-6. Implement a ListUsers controller method
+6. Implement a ListUsers function, creating a mongo query and returning a list of Users as Json.

 	```
 	 def findUsers = Action.async {